 - (a) Motion.
 A motion for the assumption, rejection, or assignment of an executory contract or unexpired lease must be filed in conformity with F.R.B.P.
-6006. - (b) Notice.
-A notice for the assumption, rejection, or assignment of an executory contract or unexpired lease must contain the following: - (1) a date by which objections may be filed; - (2) a statement that in the event there are no objections filed an order may be entered approving the proposed assumption, rejection, or assignment without further notice; and - (3) the hearing date and time when any objection to the motion is to be heard. - (c) Response.
+6006. - (b)(a) Notice.
+A notice of a motion for the assumption, rejection, or assignment of an executory contract or unexpired lease must contain the following: - (1) a date by which objections may be filed; - (2) a statement that in the event there are no objections filed an order may be entered approving the proposed assumption, rejection, or assignment without further notice; and - (3) the hearing date and time when any objection to the motion is to be heard.

+(c)(b) Response.
 No response is required to an objection.